 \subsection{Performance gain of WCC over existing models}

-The main objective of this paper is to present a unifying principle for SGN-like models, not to develop a BERT-like “super model” for word embedding.
-Word embedding and more generally representation learning have witnessed great successes in recent years.
-However the fundamental principles underlying these models are poorly explored.
-For example, even the problem of “representation learning” is poorly defined: except relying some downstream tasks to evaluate a learned representation, very little has been developed pertaining to the metrics or principles for word-embedding alike representation learning; what makes a “good” representation remains elusive.
-In this respect, Corollary \ref{cor:justifyWCC} of this paper and PMI-MF are among the only results, to the best of our knowledge.
+The main objective of this paper is to present a unified principle for SGN-like models, not to develop an LLM-like ``super-model'' for word embedding.
+Word embedding and, more generally, representation learning, have witnessed great success in recent years.
+However, the fundamental principles underlying these models are poorly explored.
+For example, even the problem of ``representation learning'' is poorly defined: Except by relying on some downstream tasks to evaluate a learned representation, very little has been developed pertaining to metrics or principles for word-embedding alike representation learning; what makes a ``good'' representation remains elusive.
+In this respect, Corollary \ref{cor:justifyWCC} of this paper and PMI-MF are among the only results, to our knowledge.

-Despite our theoretical focus, this paper does yield new models that outperform the existing models.
-Compared with 3/4-ugSGN, our models not only performs significantly better, they are also more “negative-sample efficient”: our adaptive samplers draw one noise sample per data sample, whereas 3/4-ugSGN draws 5 noise samples per data sample.
-The fact that ACE also performs well should not be taken negatively on our results.
-As stated earlier, ACE is essentially an adaptive conditional member of WCC.
+Despite our theoretical focus, this paper does yield new models that outperform existing models.
+Compared to 3/4-ugSGN, our models not only perform significantly better, but they are also more ``negative-sample efficient'': our adaptive samplers draw one noise sample per sample, whereas 3/4-ugSGN draws 5 noise samples per sample.
+The fact that ACE also performs well should not negatively affect our results.
+As stated above, ACE is essentially an adaptive conditional member of WCC.
 Its good performance further endorses some claims of our paper, namely that WCC is a useful generalization and that adaptive conditional schemes can be advantageous.
-Nonetheless, the new models discovered in this work still significantly outperform ACE on some tasks.
+However, the new models discovered still significantly outperform ACE in some tasks.